AlexiaDelorme/project-cookbook/README.md

 [The Pâtisserie Journal](https://patisserie-cookbook.herokuapp.com) is an intuitive online cookbook tool to help you find new recipes and implement them interactively while cooking.
 You can also share your own recipes by creating an account and join our onlince community!

-The purpose of this project is to make patisserie inclusive meaning that anyone with food allergies, specific diet or simply missing an ingredient or a cooking tool would be able to find a suitable recipe.
+The purpose of this project is to make patisserie inclusive meaning that anyone with food allergies, a specific diet or simply missing an ingredient or a cooking tool will be able to find a suitable recipe.

-By creating a community that can share their own recipes, it will enable us to naturally expand our database but also promote new "chefs" by providing them with visibility.
+By creating a community that can share their own recipes, it will enable us to naturally expand our database.

 <div align="center">
     <img src="https://i.ibb.co/TP0mdjr/readme-welcome.png" href="https://patisserie-cookbook.herokuapp.com" target="_blank" alt="The Pâtisserie Journal" />